 “The position of the truss rod pocket and cover had everything to do with how deep the channel was cut for the rod itself,” says luthier Paul Hostetter.
 “Earlier Gibson necks were quite large and the rod needed to be set deeper, which resulted in the then-typical position of the pocket and cover, below and away from the nut.
 When Gibson began using slimmer necks, the rod channel wasn’t (indeed couldn’t be) cut so deep, so the pocket ended up closer to the nut.
 Slimmer necks are also much easier to adjust!
 Some of those huge Gibson necks were so thick and rigid that the truss rod did virtually nothing!”

 All Loar-signed L-5s and most Type Two 16-inch L-5s have a 20-fret fingerboard with a pointed end.
 A few examples exist with a 19-fret fingerboard with a pointed end (see serial number 89511).

 Block fingerboard with a pointed end

-Some early block inlaid fingerboards have a 20-fret fingerboard with a pointed end (the earliest example on our website is serial number 85758, which was shipped in 1930).
+Some early block inlaid fingerboards have a 20-fret fingerboard with a pointed end (the earliest example on our website is serial number 85576, which was produced in 1929 and shipped in 1930).